 High-resolution inkjet coding systems using piezo-electric technology regularly print bar codes on corrugated cases.
 But these systems are notorious for being fussy about being kept primed with ink.

-Not only must they be reprimed whenever they’re started up or refilled, the slightest bump or vibration can also interrupt the flow of gravity-fed ink.
-With a separate ink bottle for each printhead, ink changes can also eat away at uptime, especially when using multiple heads.
+Not only must they be reprimed whenever they’re started up or refilled, the slightest bump or vibration can also interrupt the flow of gravity-fed liquid.
+With a separate bottle for each printhead, bottle changes can also eat away at uptime, especially when using multiple heads.

-Arcadia Farms, Arden, NC, sidestepped these obstacles when it upgraded the High Resolution inkjet coding system on one of its bottling lines for water, fruit drinks and fruit juices.
+Arcadia Farms, Arden, NC, sidestepped these obstacles when it upgraded the Hi-Res coding system on one of its bottling lines for water, fruit drinks and fruit juices.
 The new coding system, installed in May ’96, relies on a new Centralized Ink Delivery System (CIDS) from Diagraph (St. Louis, MO).
-The ink system is connected to one of the supplier’s Model PEL high-resolution inkjet coders.
+The system is connected to one of the supplier’s Model PEL high-resolution coders.

-Typical piezo-electric-based printheads have an external ink reservoir with several inches of hose connecting it to the printhead.
-If either the printhead or the reservoir is bumped, moved or vibrated, it can disrupt the flow of ink.
+Typical piezo-electric-based printheads have an external reservoir with several inches of hose connecting it to the printhead.
+If either the printhead or the reservoir is bumped, moved or vibrated, it can disrupt the flow.